tsnellgrove/dark_castle3/doc/story.md

 'rusty_key':
     "An old Rusty Key... the one they gave you at the pub when you swore to pillage the Dark Castle.
 What could you possibly do with it?",

+'stale_biscuits':
+    "The Stale Biscuits are rather unappetizing.
+There is a Trademark baked into the biscuits.",

 [A Cup of Tea]